-How to Check Battery Health in watchOS 7
+How to check Battery Health in watchOS 8

-As Apple mentions under the Battery Health Section, that Apple Watch batteries are ‘consumable components which become less effective as they age.’
-And knowing your watch’s battery health helps you understand how long will it last.
+As Apple mentions under the Battery Health Section, Apple Watch batteries are ‘consumable components which become less effective as they age.’
+And knowing your watch’s battery health helps you understand how long it’ll last.

 - Scroll down and open the Battery section.

-- Here, swipe down from the battery usage graph and tap on Battery Health.
+- Here, swipe down from the battery usage graph and tap Battery Health.

 - The new screen will show you the Maximum Capacity of your watch’s battery.

-A new Apple Watch will have 100% battery health and with usage, these levels take a dip.
-The lower level indicates that the battery will run lesser hours between charges in comparison to when it was new.
+A new Apple Watch will have 100% battery health.
+With regular usage, these levels take a dip.
+A lower level indicates that the battery will run fewer hours between charges in comparison to when it was new.

-What is Optimized Battery Charging and How It Helps?
+What is Optimized Battery Charging and how does it help?

-With the setting on, the watch learns your usage routine, when you charge and for how long you charge.
-And as with iPhone, the watch then waits to finish charging past 80% until you start using it again.
+With the Optimized Battery Charging on, the watch learns your usage routine, when you charge, and for how long you charge.
+And as with the iPhone, the watch then waits to finish charging past 80% until you start using it again.

 This greatly helps in reducing the aging of the battery, lending you longer and better usage.
-After you upgrade to watchOS 7, the setting is usually auto-enabled.
+The setting is usually auto-enabled.